 Table of Contents

 Right now people can’t quite travel the way they did before, but it won’t be like this forever.
-So to give some inspiration on places to visit when travel opens up again is this post from Willow Paul on the Cow Cart Festival in Yogyakarta, Indonesia.
+To give some inspiration on places to visit when travel opens up again here is a post from Willow Paul on the Cow Cart Festival in Yogyakarta, Indonesia.
 All photos in this post are copyright, Willow Paule.

 Festival Gerobak Sapi or The Cow Cart Festival takes place yearly outside Yogyakarta.
 It’s a smorgasbord of colourful, wooden carts and big, droopy cows.
 If that doesn’t get you excited, you obviously have a warped sense of entertainment.